 Meanwhile, Grant and Meade offered a study in contrasts on June 15.
 In a letter to his wife Julia, Grant said, “A few days now will enable me to form a judgment of the work before me.
 It will be hard and may be tedious however.
 I am in excellent health and feel no doubt about holding the enemy in much greater alarm than I ever felt in my life.”[xv]
 While these words were optimistic, they no longer reflected the fighting spirit of his dispatches from Spotsylvania.
 By contrast, once Meade heard of Smith’s success he stopped his dinner and gave new orders to speed along the march of V and IX Corps to Petersburg.

 Beauregard needed more men.
-He asked Braxton Bragg whether he was to hold the Howlett Line at Bermuda Hundred or Petersburg, since he could not hold both.
+He asked Braxton Bragg, Jefferson Davis’ military advisor, whether he was to hold the Howlett Line at Bermuda Hundred or Petersburg, since he could not hold both.
 Bragg told Beauregard to use his judgment.
-At 10:25 p.m. he ordered Bushrod Johnson to abandon the lines.
+At 10:25 p.m. he ordered Bushrod Johnson to abandon the Howlett Line.

 To the North, Lee remained fixed on protecting Richmond, even when A.P.
 Hill informed him that he only faced a cavalry screen.
 Beauregard could only confirm the existence of the XVIII Corps.
-Lee sent to Beauregard one brigade and four batteries.
+Lee sent to Beauregard one brigade and four batteries but no more.
 Lee wrote that night “Nothing else of importance has occurred to-day.”[xvii]
-Although Bragg and Lee had not yet grasped the gravity of the situation, J. B. Jones, a clerk in the war department, did see the situation for what it was.
+Although Bragg and Lee were not too worried about Petersburg, J. B. Jones, a clerk in the war department, did see the situation for what it was.
 He assumed that Grant was swinging at Petersburg with most of his army and after the fighting on June 15 he wrote “The war will be determined, perhaps, by the operations of a day or two; and much anxiety is felt by all.”[xviii]

 [i] William P. Hopkins, The Seventh Rhode Island Volunteers in the Civil War 1862-1865 (Providence: Snow & Farnham, 1903), 90.